horgh/dotfiles/README.md

 My personal dotfiles

-Install with `./install.sh`.
+Install by running `install.sh`.
 This is destructive.

+# Dependencies
+  - Bash
+  - cURL